Postrediori/HuaweiMobileDashboard/README.md

-# Huawei Mobile Dashboard
+# Mobile Router Dashboard

-This repository contains JavaScript code that show dashboard with mobile connection parameters that are not always available in the Web UI of Huawei routers.
+This repository contains JavaScript code that show dashboard with mobile connection parameters that are not always available in the Web UI of Huawei&Netgear routers.
 There are two versions of the script:
 * as acode for browser **Bookmark**
 * as [TamperMonkey addon](https://www.tampermonkey.net/)